Inputting and accessing sales or marketing data in information systems

 • Disclosing customer information without verifying authorisation, breaching confidentiality

-• Misconception: Sales is just about being pushy or persuasive.
-Correction: Effective sales is about understanding customer needs and providing solutions, not pressuring them into buying.
+• Misconception: Selling is just about being pushy or persuasive.
+Correction: Effective selling is about building trust and understanding customer needs; it's a consultative process, not a high-pressure tactic.

 Frequently Asked Questions